As a consumer, few things are as disappointing as thinking you’ve found the perfect deal — only to be let down by the fine print.

 “If you opened a Wells Fargo credit card within the last 15 months, you may not be eligible for introductory annual percentage rates, fees, and/or bonus rewards offers.” — Wells Fargo

 In addition to the ability to earn a chunk of bonus points, new cardholders can also enjoy an intro APR offer on both new purchases and balance transfers.
-The deal provides a 0% introductory APR for the first 12 months of account opening and a APR thereafter.
+The deal provides a 0% introductory APR for the first 12 months of account opening and a pretty standard APR thereafter.

 Balance transfer requests must be made within 120 days from account opening to qualify for the introductory APR.
 Each balance transfer made within 120 days of account opening will incur a transfer fee of 3% (or $5, whichever is greater).